datasets/corruption-perceptions-index/README.md

 ## Preparation

-This package includes an R script (scripts/script.R) to download files from the Transparency International website, to convert them in CSV format, and to merge the files in a common allCPI.csv file.
+This package includes an R script (scripts/script.R) to download files from the Transparency International website, to convert them in CSV format, and to merge the files in a common cpi.csv file.

-Some manual editing was finally made to merge countries whose naming is not consistent over the years (e.g., Trinidad & Tobago, Trinidad and Tobago).
+Note: The naming of some countries is not consistent over the years (e.g., Trinidad & Tobago, Trinidad and Tobago).
+The resulting file cpi.csv was manually edited to fix this naming issue.

 ## License